Honors and Awards Ceremony

 Candidates will be given further instructions the day of the event.
 The Baccalaureate Mass will begin once all graduates have received their hoods.

 Clergy request form: Any student with a relative who is a Roman Catholic priest or deacon may request that he be invited to concelebrate/assist at the Baccalaureate Mass.
-Clergy request forms should be emailed to Carol Andos by May 2.
+Completed clergy request forms should be emailed to Carol Andos at email@example.com by May 1.
 Priests are requested to bring their own alb and a white stole.
 Each priest or deacon will need a letter of good standing from his superior/bishop.

 Please allow yourself and your family plenty of time for traveling to the University, finding a parking place, preparing your attire for the procession, and locating your seat in Rodgers.
 Directions for the academic procession will be given at this time.
 Before leaving home, be certain that you have with you your cap, gown, tassel, academic hood and, if applicable, your honor cord.